Illinois Compiled Statutes

 Such a course may be commenced immediately after the completion of a prior

 course.
-Teachers of such courses shall meet the certification requirements of
+Teachers of such courses shall meet the licensure requirements of

-this Act and regulations of the State Board as to qualifications.
+this Code and regulations of the State Board as to qualifications.

 Subject to rules of the State Board of Education, the school district may charge a reasonable fee, not to exceed $50, to students who participate in the course, unless a student is unable to pay for such a course, in which event the fee for such a student must be waived.
 However, the district may increase this fee to an amount not to exceed $250 by school board resolution following a public hearing on the increase, which increased fee must be waived for students who participate in the course and are unable to pay for the course.
 The total amount from driver education fees and reimbursement from the State for driver education must not exceed the total cost of the driver education program in any year and must be deposited into the school district's driver education fund as a separate line item budget entry.
 All moneys deposited into the school district's driver education fund must be used solely for the funding of a high school driver education program approved by the State Board of Education that uses driver education instructors endorsed by the State Board of Education.